 Waitt Advanced Biophotonics Center

 Hu Cang wants to improve the resolution of microscopes by designing lenses in a new way.
 Historically, lenses can only magnify objects that are at least as large as a wavelength of light—this is what has limited the resolution of microscopes.
 But Cang is developing a “super lens” that sees things smaller than a wavelength of light by assembling a lens from multiple parts.
 Cang’s group has already made a microscope that can focus light down to a point smaller than ever before, enabling researchers to track individual proteins on the surface of a cell.
 Cang is also working on solving the second problem limiting today’s microscopy: dyes that quickly fade when exposed to the bright light of a microscope.
-He is using chemical tricks to alter the structure and environment of these dyes to extend their lifespan.
+He is using chemical tricks to alter the structure and environment of these dyes to extend their life span.

 With his expertise in cutting-edge microscopy, Cang collaborates with biologists who are trying to see the smallest moving parts of cells.
 He is particularly interested in using his new “super lens” approach to study the structure of genetic material, which is notoriously hard to visualize.
-Being able to see how strands of DNA fold and loop when they’re packed within the nucleus of a cell might reveal more on how genes are turned on and off in both healthy and diseased cells.
+Being able to see how strands of DNA fold and loop when they’re packed within the nucleus of a cell might reveal more about how genes are turned on and off in both healthy and diseased cells.

 Cang showed how Amazon Cloud, an online data application, can be used to process the immense amount of data generated by super-resolution microscopes.
 The new approach could process an image that previously took 24 hours in only 72 minutes.